enterpriseready/enterpriseready/content/features/testing.md

 ogimage = "/images/headers/testing.png"
 +++

 In application development, testing your app prior to release is critical.
 If production breaks, it costs you money.
-Ephemeral environments save you time and money by providing an easy platform for running automated tests on your apps prior to release.
 There are two main types of application tests: automated tests and human tests.
+You may also want to include load testing and chaos testing.
+Ephemeral environments save you time and money by providing an easy platform for running automated tests on your apps prior to release.
 Frequent and comprehensive testing makes sure your new features don't break anything or introduce regressions.

 ## Best Practices for Writing and Running Tests
 - in an ideal world, developers will run unit and end-to-end (e2e) tests on a new feature prior to a code review